Effects of the April 2010 Eyjafjallajökull eruption: Music

 Some British musical acts scheduled to perform at the 2010 Coachella Valley Music and Arts Festival in California, including Bad Lieutenant, Gary Numan, Delphic, Frightened Rabbit, Talvin Singh and The Cribs and the American group Hypnotic Brass Ensemble (who were touring in Europe) encountered flight cancellations, jeopardizing their scheduled slots, all of them eventually cancelling their performances.

 Carnegie Hall cancelled a concert of the works of Louis Andriessen because pianist Gerard Bouwhuis was stranded in Amsterdam and the Bang on a Can All-Stars were unable to leave Frankfurt.

 The Yehudi Menuhin International Competition for Young Violinists, held in Oslo, Norway was also affected, it was scheduled to begin on 16 April but was postponed until 18 April due to traffic disruption.

 The appearance of pop singer Annie Lennox on the special "Idol Gives Back" episode of American Idol on 21 April was affected.
 Originally, Lennox was to have appeared at the Pasadena Civic Auditorium, near Los Angeles, to perform "Universal Child" as part of the charity fundraiser.
 However, since she could not travel to LA, Lennox instead recorded the song at a television studio in London, and the tape was played back on the live broadcast.
 The orchestra accompanied the song live as if she was actually there.

 Show Dance

 The 2013 French comedy film Eyjafjallajökull is a road movie starting when a divorced couple is forced to drive across Europe due to the cancellation of their flight.

 Sports

-The flight disruptions also led to a number of sporting fixtures being postponed or canceled as teams could not fly to their fixtures.
-The 2010 Japanese motorcycle Grand Prix, scheduled to be the second round of the Grand Prix motorcycle racing season was postponed until 2 October 2010, as the majority of teams were unable to travel to the circuit from their European bases.
+The flight disruptions also led to a number of sporting fixtures being postponed or cancelled as teams could not fly to their fixtures.

-Other events which were disrupted due to participants being unable to attend include:
+Events which were disrupted due to participants being unable to attend include: